Summer & Fall 2018

 Herbalism Series 1: CLASS IS FULL

-In this 7 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
+In this 6 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
 Students will get hands-on instruction on how to prepare and use herbal remedies.
 Participants will take home a bottle of tincture and a jar of salve that are made during the sessions and will also build a booklet of reference handouts to keep.
-This series includes two complementary field classes in the Bosque and in a medicinal herb garden to focus on plant identification.
+This series includes a complementary field class to focus on plant identification.
 This series is designed to accompany the Herbalism II Series, but may also be taken on its own.
-The cost is $185 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
+The cost is $165 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
 Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
 Get notified when the next session opens for registration.

 Advanced Herbalists Group: